Film and Video Librarians

 Introduction

 Librarians who oversee a collection of films and videos housed within a library, school, or business are called film and video librarians, or media librarians.
-They are in charge of researching, reviewing, purchasing, cataloging, and archiving the films and videos in all forms.
+They research, review, purchase, catalog, and archive the films and videos in all forms.
 The scope of the collection is dependent upon the type of institution or business in which they are employed.

 Quick Facts